Chris-Kramer/cv101_assignment_2/readme.md

     - Default = 750
 - `--y_pixels_down` How many pixels below the center should the region of interest include?
     - Default = 1175
-- `blur_kernel` The size of the blur kernel (Gaussian blur).
+- `--blur_kernel` The size of the blur kernel (Gaussian blur).
     - Default = 5 (5x5)
-- `lower_thresh` The lower threshold for Gaussian blur.
+- `--lower_thresh` The lower threshold for Gaussian blur.
     - Default = 100
-- `upper_thresh` The upper threshhold for Gaussian blur.
+- `--upper_thresh` The upper threshhold for Gaussian blur.
     - Default = 150
-- `roi_output` The filename for the outout image with ROI, the image will be located in the folder "output".
+- `--roi_output` The filename for the outout image with ROI, the image will be located in the folder "output".
     - Default = image_with_ROI.jpg
-- `cropped_output` The filename for cropped output image.
+- `--cropped_output` The filename for cropped output image.
 It will be located in the folder "output".
     - Default = image_cropped.jpg
-- `contour_output` The filename for the output image with contour lines.
+- `--contour_output` The filename for the output image with contour lines.
 It will be located in the folder "output".
     - Default = image_letters.jpg

 Example: